kennethreitz-archive/osxpython.org/installation.rst

 	$ sudo brew install python --framework

-The ``--framework`` option tells Homebrew to compile Python in Framework mode.
+The ``--framework`` option tells Homebrew to compile a Framework-style Python build, rather than a UNIX-style build.
 The outdated version of Python that Snow Leopard comes packaged with is built as a Framework, so this helps avoid some future module installation bugs.